Gender Studies Programme - Master of Arts (M.A.) in Gender Studies

 CULS5216 Queer Movements and Sexual Politics 3

-For the Study Scheme of MA in Gender Studies of 2020-21, please refer to here.
+For the Study Scheme of MA in Gender Studies, please refer to here.

 For a brief description of the courses, please refer to here.